Telehealth and Remote Patient Monitoring – What’s the Difference?

 What’s the Difference between Telehealth and Remote Patient Monitoring?

-Telehealth and remote patient monitoring (RPM) are two essential components of today’s healthcare.
-When used together, these technologies enhance how medical services are delivered by qualified healthcare professionals and received by patients.
 This article will help you better understand the distinctions between telehealth and RPM.
-We’ll provide an overview of telehealth and remote patient monitoring, the billing differences, different technologies used, their synergy, and benefits and limitations.
+We’ll provide an overview of telehealth and remote patient monitoring, the billing differences, different technologies used, how they work together, and benefits and limitations.

-Telehealth and Remote Patient Monitoring: Overview
+Telemedicine, Telehealth and Remote Patient Monitoring

 Billing Differences in Telehealth and Remote Patient Monitoring